Skip to main content

 Execute your agent’s unwindFunction to close out positions.

-circuit dev unwind
+circuit unwind

 By default this invokes unwindFunction locally with empty positions — the agent’s unwind logic discovers what to close from on-chain state via the local RPC.
-Pass --hosted to instead read open positions from a running hosted session and close them through Circuit’s policy/signing path:
+Pass --hosted execution to instead read open positions from a running hosted session and close them through Circuit’s policy/signing path:

-circuit dev unwind --hosted
+circuit unwind --hosted execution

 2. Resolves settings from circuit.toml defaults and --setting overrides